krujos/distched/README.md

 #Example of application timers in a scalable CloudFoundry app.

 Cloud Foundry has no external scheduler (e.g. cron).
-This means you have to rely on an external service, or write it yourself and, if you want to run more than one instance figure out how to do it in a way that scales horizontally.
+This means you have to rely on an external service.
+Or you have to write it yourself, and if you want to run more than one instance figure out how to do it in a way that scales horizontally.
 This project is an experiment in just that.
 I used the Redis service provided by PWS and Spring Scheduling to kick off my tasks and make sure that only one instance picks up a task at at a time.

 I implement the distributed lock pattern outlined on the [Redis](http://redis.io/topics/distlock) page for a single instance of redis.
 See the "Correct implementation with a single instance" section.